kpsdev1/Treats-Sweet-Shop/README.md

 ## Features

 ### Navigation Bar
-- The Navigation bar sits at the very top of each page, The logo is at the right hand side and the navigation links are then to the left of the center of the page with the search, card and login/ register to the right hand side.
+- The Navigation bar sits at the very top of each page, The logo is at the left hand side and the navigation links are then to the left of the center of the page with the search, login/ register and shopping cart to the right hand side.
-- When logged in the links for **Login** and the **Registeration** change to **My Profile** and logout, if the user is a superuser then they will also have a **Add Product** link.
+- When logged in the links for **Login** and the **Registeration** change to **My Profile** and **Logout**, if the user is a superuser then they will also have a **Add Product** link.
-- The Navbar background is a light grey which is colored using the the bootstrap **bg-info** class, the logo is green and the links are black in colour.
+- The Navbar background is a light grey which is coloured using the the bootstrap **bg-info** class, the logo is green and the links are black in colour.
 - The active page (page that the user is currently on) is displayed in bold text, this makes it stand out much more and is clear to the user which page they are on.
 - When on medium to small screens the navigation menu changes to burger menu which shows all the nav links when clicked on.